rollyourown-xyz/ryo-website-content/rollyourown/projects/how_to_maintain/index.md

 Each [rollyourown.xyz](https://rollyourown.xyz) project provides automation resources to minimise the number of manual steps needed to keep a project's components up to date.

-This page describes how to use these resources to build new images with upgraded software and deploy them to the host server.

 <!--more-->

+This page describes how to use these resources to build new project images with upgraded software and deploy them to the host server.

+Information on maintaining a control node can be found [here](/rollyourown/projects/control_node/#control-node-maintenance).
+Information on maintaining a host server can be found [here](/rollyourown/projects/host_server/#host-server-maintenance).

 ## How to maintain a project (tl;dr)